Medical Alert Systems or Emergency Response Monitors

-Emergency response systems were created in the 1970s.
-They are sometimes referred to as personal emergency alert devices, or medical alert system.
+Medical Alert Systems were first created in the 1970s with the aim of helping seniors in the event of an emergency.
+They are sometimes referred to as personal emergency alert devices, or emergeny response systems.
 Emergency response systems help seniors receive immediate help and medical attention in the event of an emergency.
 They are much smaller and more inconspicuous than they originally were during the 70s, and can either be clipped on like a pager or worn around the neck.
 There are even medical alert systems that sync with smart phones for those tech savvy seniors.
-Nowadays, most emergency response systems have a sensor that detects falls, as well as a button one can push in order to communicate directly with a consultant to determine the level of help needed.
+Currently, most emergency response systems have a sensor that detects falls, as well as a button one can push in order to communicate directly with a consultant to determine the level of help needed.

 Find and Compare Medical Alert Systems Near You